MrEdibles01/simple_shell/README.md

-Simple shell project by Ogundare Omotolani and Achilonu James
+This is a "simple_shell" team project by Ogundare Omotolani and Achilonu James